-Right or Left-lung anesthesia and Double-lumen endotracheal tubes (DLT)
+Right- or left-lung anesthesia and double-lumen endotracheal tubes

-The right mainstem bronchus is shorter than the left, and the distal cuff of a right endobronchial tube must be placed so ventilation occurs separately to the right and left lung.
-It is essential that both these tubes ventilate each bronchus separately.
-In cases where a right lung resection is necessary, the left lung is ventilated, and the right is suctioned.
-The presence of leaks preventing positive pressure ventilation is a complication that may be difficult to manage and may lead to hypoxia.
+The right mainstem bronchus is shorter than the left, and the distal cuff of a right endobronchial tube must be placed so that ventilation occurs separately to the right and left lungs (see image).
+It is essential that both endobronchial tubes ventilate each bronchus separately.
+In cases where a right-lung resection is necessary, the left lung is ventilated and the right lung is suctioned.
+The presence of leaks preventing positive-pressure ventilation is a complication that may be difficult to manage and may lead to hypoxia.
 The anesthesiologist must be an expert at using a fiber-optic bronchoscope to position the tube.

 A bronchial blocker, also known as an endobronchial blocker, is a device that can be inserted down a tracheal tube, after tracheal intubation, to block off the right or left main bronchus of the lungs.
 This procedure enables the achievement of controlled one-sided ventilation of the lungs in thoracic surgery.
 The lung tissue distal to the obstruction will collapse and allow an improved surgeon’s view and access to relevant structures within the thoracic cavity.

-Bronchial blockers are used to achieve lung separation and one-lung ventilation as an alternative to double-lumen endotracheal tubes (DLT).
-This is also a method of choice in pediatric patients for whom even the smallest DLTs may be too large.
+Bronchial blockers are used to achieve lung separation and one-lung ventilation as an alternative to double-lumen endotracheal tubes (DLTs).
+This is also a method of choice in pediatric patients, for whom even the smallest DLTs may be too large.
 Again, the use of a fiber-optic bronchoscope is essential for positioning of the blocker.

 Complications and other issues